Virtual Clinic Videos

 trying to replicate the appearance and operations of real

 railroads as faithfully as possible in miniature.
+Applying

-Applying this philosophy to track planning presents particular
+this philosophy to track planning presents particular

-challenges, because few modelers have enough space to
+challenges, because few modelers have enough space to reproduce

-still maintain operating interest.
+maintain operating interest.
 View Clinic

 Visit Bob's Web